grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* consider adding a note about needing an editor/ beta version. (see comment in preface file)
 	* remove preface to the preface
 	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
 See notes about this in promotion.
+	* add something about how i's under on open liiscence and will remain s (possibly say something about wanting to give back to open source community but I'm not much of a programer. and this book was writte entirely with open source tools.)
+		* and if people have ideas that they wand to add or cange to the book I encourage them to run with it; as long as they ollow the stipulations of theno commercial use license.
+		* (pretty sure thisnote is in promotion file too)

 ## Feedback from test readers